Screw In Tent Pegs

 GroundGrabbas are also a lifelong investment where you can anticipate continual performance.
 Just like your Grandfather's old hand me down tools, GroundGrabbas will last the test of time.
 Compare that to pretty much most of your camping equipment or motor vehicle.

-I have fallen into the trap of buying something cheaper I hoped would do the job to save money because I thought I couldn't afford the ones I really wanted only to find it backfired and I ended up spending twice totally more than If I had bought the best to start with.
-With GroundGrabbas it is a risk free investment because you have a 30 day money back guarantee should you try them and they don't live up to your expectations.
+I have fallen into the trap of buying something cheaper that I had hoped would do the job to save money because I thought I couldn't afford the ones I really wanted only to find it backfired and I ended up spending twice, more than If I had bought the best to start with.
+GroundGrabba's are a risk free investment because you have a 30 day money back guarantee should you try them and they don't live up to your expectations.

 Our selection of screw in tent pegs all have hex heads on them.
-Each Hex head of the peg is 19mm which is a popular 4wd wheel nut and caravan stabeliser size.
+Simply select the right Socket Driver for the task and insert it into your drill.

-GroundGrabba Pro General purpose heavy duty screw in tent pegs made for most ground types.
+GroundGrabba Pro General purpose heavy duty screw in tent pegs (Ground Anchors) made for most ground types.

 GroundGrabba Pro II Amazing hold of very large structures and have the most ground holding you will find from any screw in tent peg on the market today.
 They excel in sand or loose grounds too.